 Use Hard Numbers

-When taking steps toward the future, it’s vital to use every resource at your disposal, and today, more than ever, this includes incorporating the raw data into your decisions.
+When taking steps toward the future in growth strategy planning, it’s vital to use every resource at your disposal, and today, more than ever, this includes incorporating the raw data into your decisions.
 Your company’s bottom line is driven by the customers who will purchase your products or services, and you must go with more than just your gut.
 Too many enterprises fail to do this and pay a steep price.

-Your team will need to spend time researching the ins and outs of what most gives you momentum.
+Your team will need to spend time researching the ins and outs of what most gives you momentum for growth strategy planning.
 Every piece of the puzzle must be analyzed and tested with trials that remove components and isolate what is truly working and where.
 You also need to study the facts surrounding your conversions and can use Google Trends or other public data, Google Analytics, and Facebook pixels.

 Be Willing To Change Direction